You've Got Questions...We've Got Answers!

 A: Beckon ice cream uses the same ingredients as traditional ice cream so it tastes the same (if not better, if we do say so ourselves).

 A: Common dairy alternatives include sorbet, coconut, soy, almond, rice, and hemp.
 Dairy-free options are great if you are vegan or have a dairy allergy.
-However, if you crave the rich, creamy taste and texture of real, premium ice cream – that’s where Beckon ice cream comes into the picture!
+However, if you crave the rich, creamy taste and texture of real, premium ice cream – Beckon is your answer!

 A: No. Beckon ice cream is not vegan – we use milk and eggs in our ice cream.